-- 3.1 At the Council meeting on 1st June 2017, Members agreed that the Redesign Board should continue and be resourced for a further year to take forward and develop a redesign programme.
-It would develop its work plan for the year and present this to Council for approval on 7th September 2017. - 3.2 At the Council meeting on 29th June, Members agreed the redesign statements, describing what redesign means and the new values to be adopted.
+- 4.1 The Council has specified requirements of the Board.
+These are set out below. - 4.2 At the Council meeting on 29th June, Members agreed the redesign statements, describing what redesign means and the new values to be adopted.
 These are central to the work of the Redesign Board.
-In summary, the vision for redesign is that the Council needs to be: - 1.
-More open-minded to new ways of delivering services, with 10 options identified; - 2.
+In summary, the vision for redesign is that the Council needs to be: - More open-minded to new ways of delivering services, with 10 options identified; - 2.
 More commercially-minded, raising income to sustain services and jobs across the region; and - 3.
-More community-minded by listening locally, widening participation in decisionmaking, supporting community bodies to do more and to target support to particular people and places in most need. - 3.3 In addition the experience of the redesign process showed that: - 1.
-Staff are central to identifying and making the changes needed, and we should build on the new ways of engaging staff in redesign by developing a programme of organisation change and support; and - 2.
+More community-minded by listening locally, widening participation in decision-making, supporting community bodies to do more and to target support to particular people and places in most need. - 4.3 In addition the experience of the redesign process showed that: - 4.
+Staff are central to identifying and making the changes needed, and we should build on the new ways of engaging staff in redesign by developing a programme of organisation change and support; and - 5.
 We need a new way of working between Members and officers that enables earlier Member involvement in policy development and to support constructive working relationships across Member Groups and with staff.